-James S. Hoyte

-was appointed

-to the retirement

-board in January

-2015.
-He was

-Massport's

-Secretary-Treasurer

-and Director of

-Administration

-and Finance when

-the MPAERS

-was established in 1978.
+James S. Hoyte was appointed to the retirement board in January 2015.
+He was Massport's Secretary-Treasurer and Director of Administration and Finance when the MPAERS was established in 1978.
 Jamie is currently Senior Advisor to the Tremont Strategies Group.
 He was Massachusetts Secretary of Environmental Affairs, 1983-1988 and Chairman of the Massachusetts Water Resources Authority, 1985-1988.
 From 1992 to 2009 Jamie served as Associate Vice President and Lecturer in Environmental Sciences and Public Policy at Harvard University.
 He holds a Bachelor of Arts degree from Harvard College and a Juris Doctor degree from Harvard Law School.
 He is a member of the Massachusetts Bar.

 Michael A.

 Grieco joined the

-Massachusetts

-Port Authority
+Massachusetts Port

-in 1990.
-He
+Authority in 1990.

-was appointed
+He was appointed

-Assistant

-SecretaryTreasurer in 1993
+Assistant SecretaryTreasurer in 1993

-and served in
+and served in that

-that position for
+position for more than

-more than twenty-eight years until his retirement from Massport in 2022.
+twenty-eight years until his retirement from Massport in 2022.
 He has served as a Member of the Massport Employees' Retirement Board since 1996 and as the Vice-Chair of the Retirement Board since 2009.
 He holds a Bachelor of Science degree in finance from Boston College and Juris Doctor and Master of Business Administration degrees from Suffolk University.
 Michael is also a member of the Massachusetts Bar.

-John P.

-Pranckevicius,

-CPA is Massport's

-Chief Financial

-Officer and

-Secretary-Treasurer

-since 2007.

-John oversees

-Massport's financial

-responsibilities

-including treasury,

-budgeting, accounting, finance, and debt and risk management.
+John P. Pranckevicius, CPA is Massport's Chief Financial Officer and Secretary-Treasurer since 2007.
+John oversees Massport's financial responsibilities including treasury, budgeting, accounting, finance, and debt and risk management.
 Additionally, John serves as Treasurer-Custodian to over \$1.0 billion in invested assets for Massport's employee pension and retiree health care programs.
 Prior to joining the Authority, John served in various financial roles in the City of Worcester, most recently as the City's Chief Financial Officer.
 John is a licensed Certified Public Accountant in the Commonwealth and earned his Bachelor's degree in Political Science and his Master's degree in Public Administration from the University of Maine.
 He holds a Master's Degree in Accounting from Bentley University.

-Betsy Taylor

-was elected as

-an employee

-representative to

-the retirement

-board in 2013.
-She

-joined Massport

-in 1978 and has

-held a variety of

-financial positions.

-Upon retiring, she

-was appointed to the Massachusetts Board of the Department of Transportation, the Board of the MBTA Retirement Fund and as Chair of the MBTA Board.
+Betsy Taylor was elected as an employee representative to the retirement board in 2013.
+She joined Massport in 1978 and has held a variety of financial positions.
+She is a member of the

+Board of NE-CAT, the New England Culinary Arts Training.
 Prior to her retirement on April 1, 2015, Betsy held the position of Massport's Director of Finance and Treasury and was responsible for issuing Massport's debt and managing its \$800 million cash portfolio.
 She previously worked at UMass, Smith College and Lesley College.
 She holds a Bachelor of Arts from Oberlin College and a Masters in Business Administration from Stanford University.

-Jon G. Turco has been employed at Massport for 30 years.
+Jon G. Turco has been employed at Massport for 30 years and is currently a Senior Maintenance Foreperson in the Field Maintenance department.
 Throughout Jon's time at Massport, he has been a proud member of Teamsters Local 25.
-Jon serves on the Peabody City

-Council where he is currently serving his eighth year and he is also serving his fifth year on the Council Finance Committee that oversees a \$170 million budget.
+Jon serves on the Peabody City Council where he is currently serving his fifth term and he is also serving his sixth year on the Council Finance Committee that oversees a \$170 million budget.
 Jon was elected as an employee representative to the Massport Employees' Retirement System Board in April 2023.

-Irene E. Moran

-joined the

-Massachusetts

-Port Authority

-Employees'

-Retirement

-System in 1995 as

-Retirement Board

-Assistant.
-She

-was promoted

-to the Director of

-Retirement position in 1997.
+Irene E. Moran joined the Massachusetts Port Authority Employees' Retirement System in 1995 as Retirement Board Assistant.
+She was promoted to the Director of Retirement position in 1997.
 Prior to her employment at Massport, Irene worked as a Support Manager for DataNational Corporation.
 She holds a Bachelor of Arts degree from the University of New Hampshire.